arpitsri3/CarND-Behavioral-Cloning-Project/writeup_report.md

 5. Thus , a batch of 33 finally contains 99*2 datapoints after the above process.
 There's an increase to 33x6= 198 Datapoints.

 After the augmentation process, I had 38088 number of data points.
 I then preprocessed this data by by doing Lambda normalization and Cropping, which have again been explicitly discussed in the classroom.
 I'd like to say that this data augmentation , more than anything else, helped the most in training the network effectively.

+Here's a visualization of the original and cropped image at a sharp turn:

+Original Image:
+![alt text][image2]

+Cropped Image:
+![alt text][image3]

 The data has been shuffled and 21% of data has been split to validation data set.